kali-kar/Karavali/README.md

 ## Credits

 - Design inspired by the official Incredible India website
 - Icons and emojis used for visual representation
 - Content focused on Udupi and Mangalore's rich heritage
+- Live demo deployed at **[karavali.netlify.app](https://karavali.netlify.app)**

 ---

-**Experience India: Udupi & Mangalore** - Discover the beauty of coastal Karnataka! 🇮🇳
+**Experience India: Udupi & Mangalore** — Discover the beauty of coastal Karnataka! 🇮🇳